contagon/handbook/handbook/32-repentance-and-membership-councils.md

 	5. Apostasy (see [32.6.3.2] for what constitutes apostasy)
 	6. Plural marriage
 	7. Committing a serious sin while holding a prominent Church position
-	8. Transgender—actions to transition to the opposite of a person’s biological sex at birth (see [38.6.23])
+	8. Transgender—actions to intentionally transition away from a person’s biological sex at birth (see [38.6.23])
 	9. Embezzling Church funds or property
 10. _Give written notice of the decision._ The bishop or stake president ensures that the person receives prompt written notice of the decision and its effects.
 11. _Baptize and confirm._ If a person’s Church membership was withdrawn in the initial council, he or she must be baptized and confirmed again.
 If First Presidency approval is necessary, these ordinances may be performed only after this approval is received.
 A Baptism and Confirmation Certificate is not created (see [32.14.4]).